rdlauer/articles/fiddler/lighthouse/post.md

 ☝️ this matches all other requests containing `.js` and simply drops the requests.

-We can use a very similar set of rules to do the same for our CSS files:
+We can use a very similar set of rules to do the same for our CSS files.

 ## Optimizing CSS Requests